alexisxmartinez/carbon_emissions_sql/README.md

 # Examining Product Carbon Footprints

-Our data, which is publicly available on [nature.com](https://www.nature.com/articles/s41597-022-01178-9), contains product carbon footprints (PCFs) for various companies.
+The data, which is publicly available on [nature.com](https://www.nature.com/articles/s41597-022-01178-9), contains product carbon footprints (PCFs) for various companies.
 PCFs are the greenhouse gas emissions attributable to a given product, measured in CO<sub>2</sub> (carbon dioxide equivalent).

 This data is stored in a PostgreSQL database containing one table, `product_emissions`, which looks at PCFs by product as well as the stage of production these emissions occurred in.
 Here's a snapshot of what `product_emissions` contains in each column: